What is collection care?

 The Library’s preventive conservators and storage specialists work across all collection, display and staff areas of the Library to manage the appropriate storage of collections to ensure that over 130 linear km of collections are protected from damage, that client access is maintained and also plan for continued collection growth in the decades ahead.

 The Preventive Conservation team is responsible for identifying and managing risk to collections; working with our Facilities Branch to provide integrated pest management across the Library; counter disaster and salvage procedures; and for providing safe manual handling training, advice and guidelines for staff and visitors to ensure the risk to the Library’s working collection is minimised.

-Preventive conservators also ensures stable environmental standards and conditions are monitored and maintained across the various collection formats.
-Monitoring light, temperature, and relative humidity is critical in significantly reducing, or controlling damage and deterioration of collections.
+Preventive conservators also ensure stable environmental standards and conditions are monitored and maintained across the various collection formats.
+Monitoring light, temperature, and relative humidity are critical in significantly reducing, or controlling damage and deterioration of collections.

 Exhibitions and loans

 The Library has a dynamic program of onsite exhibitions and displays.
 These can include works from our collection and incoming loans.
 The registrars and conservators assess and prepare all items for display, working with exhibition designers and curators to make items accessible in new and interesting ways.

 The Library also has an active outgoing loans programme to cultural organisations regionally, nationally and internationally.
 The Library’s Registrars manage and coordinate the loans programme while balancing the Library’s obligation for the care, safety and security of the collection, and the increasing demands on physical access to original items.
 They arrange for the insurance, packing, safe transportation, handling and display of items, and their rehousing on return from loan.

 Endeavour: Conservation of a Logbook